Welcome to Umbria!

 The wine of Umbria might not be as well known as its Tuscan counterparts but they are second to none and some are real works of Art!

-Carapace of the Tenute Lunelli – Read about the wineries we have visited so far in our Wineries post!
+Carapace of the Tenute Lunelli – Read about the wineries I have visited so far in my Wineries post!

 Are you a foodie or simply love food?
-You will note that in all our blog posts we talk about food (a lot).
-Expect to try all types of game (wild boar here is delicious), cured meats of all sorts, truffles, strangozzi pasta, Lake Trasimene beans (expensive but delicious) and in Perugia – chocolate (home of Eurochocolate Festival).
+You will note that in all my blog posts I talk about food (a lot).
+Expect to try all types of game (wild boar here is delicious), cured meats of all sorts, truffles, strangozzi pasta, Lake Trasimene beans (expensive but delicious) and in Perugia – chocolate (home of the Eurochocolate Festival).

 4. The Views

 Umbria has some incredible views and it is no surprise it is called the ‘Green heart of Italy’.
 Throughout the towns, there are view points that will ensure you capture your amazing ‘cover photo’ or ‘profile picture’ of the amazing landscape!

 I personally love the fact that many of these small towns are closed off to vehicles, even though the odd bike or car will still make its way through the incredibly narrow streets – part of Italy’s charm of course.
 Being fit helps because you will be doing a lot of walking (up hill) in Umbria!

 In towns like Montefalco and Torgiano, experience the true meaning of Italian tradition.
 Shops like this Macelleria (butcher) or Salumeria (where you get your salami, cured meats and cheeses) run by 3 generations of the same family.
 Stay 3-4 days and everybody will know your name.
 In todays world, a little tradition is not so bad.